-Activities emphasize all aspects of women and child care including adolescence, pregnancy, birth and early childhood.
-Mama na Mtoto activities occur throughout whole districts, not piecemeal.
-Significant change results when activities address needs of communities, health facilities and government health systems simultaneously.
+Activities emphasize aspects of women and child care, including adolescence, pregnancy, birth and early childhood.
+Activities occur throughout whole districts, addressing needs of communities, health facilities and government health systems simultaneously

 Sustained change requires strong commitment and involvement by health and political leaders at all stages.
-District leaders make project decisions based on their own priorities.
-Activities are modified according to ongoing input from communities and leaders.
+District leaders engage in activities and provide leadership based on their own priorities.